 Modern shocks and forks suspensions have numerous settings that can be adjusted as the terrain changes.
-From the open, trail, descend, pedal, climb, lock, the options vary from manufacturer to manufacturer.
+From the open, trail, descend, pedal, climb, and lock, the options vary from manufacturer to manufacturer.
 Having the suspension set at the correct setting when encountering different conditions around the trail is vitally important for them to do the job that they were designed to do.

 The fully open position is the shock’s neutral setting; set in this mode, it will perform how the engineers designed it to work.
 The pedal setting should be used to move up a non-technical climb or a flat smooth surface when you need a firmer platform.

 Not having the suspension in the correct setting will also feel like you are bottoming out heavily.
-For example, if your bike is in the pedal setting and you hit more diverse terrain, roots, rocks, sharp-edged objects, you as the driver and bike will absorb the shocks and bumps instead of your suspension.
+For example, if your bike is in the pedal setting and you hit more diverse terrain, roots, rocks, and sharp-edged objects, you as the driver and bike will absorb the shocks and bumps instead of your suspension.
 Your suspension setting could also play a part in your bike bottoming out.

 When it comes to the fork setting, it is advised that you set it with less sag than the back shock.
 The fork is in charge of absorbing impact as well as keeping the front end under control.
 It has to prevent diving in and floating over the small stuff to maintain traction.
 Set it too low, and it will dive under braking.
 The trick is to run the fork high in its travel, allowing for a platform and ready for any rough stuff.